-Report (ROA): The SIC received a request of assistance from the Lebanese General Prosecutor concerning a suspect who is employed with a government agency.
-The suspect was charged with abusing his job, embezzlement of public funds, fraud and also for receiving bribes to facilitate sales contracts, fees exemption and tax evasion.
+Report (ROA): The SIC received a request of assistance from the Lebanese General Prosecutor concerning allegations of corruption, bribery, and abuse of function brought against suspects working for a government agency.
 Banking information among other things were needed to complement the ongoing investigation, and accordingly the SIC assistance was sought.

-Analysis and Investigation: In order to identify transactions and bank accounts, the SIC circulated the name of the suspect to all banks, financial institutions and money remittance companies operating in Lebanon.
-The SIC also contacted the real estate register for information on the suspect's real estate ownership.
-Two bank accounts belonging to the suspect were identified.
-The analysis performed on the obtained account statements revealed unjustified cash and check deposits followed by check withdrawals.
-One money remittance company also reported a few incoming and outgoing remittances.
+Analysis and Investigation: In order to identify transactions and accounts, the SIC circulated the names of the suspects to all banks, financial institutions and money remittance companies operating in Lebanon.
+Accounts belonging to one of the suspects was identified in four banks along with accounts for close family members.
+The analysis performed on the obtained accounts revealed unjustified cash and check deposits followed by checks withdrawals.
+Accounts belonging to another suspect and close family members were also depicted at other banks, and the analysis performed on those accounts reflected many transactions between them.
+In addition, two money remittance companies reported a number of outgoing remittances in prior years.